SmallImprovements/react-redux-composable-list/docs/features/Select.md

 ## More Enhancements and Combinations

-You can use two more advanced enhancements to spice up your selectable list.
+You can use two more enhancements to spice up your selectable list.

 First, `withUnselectables` defines items in your list that are not selectable.